by C.K. MacLeod

 *Editors, I run writing macros on manuscripts for authors who like to take a more collaborative approach to editing.
 You can see the tool we use for collaboration here.

 Want to learn more?
-Sign up for the Tech Tools for Writers newsletter (see this site's menu) for more tips and learning opportunities.
+Sign up for the Tool of the Month group (see this site's menu) for more tips and learning opportunities.

 Hat tip to my editing colleague, Cat London, who inspired me to write this short course for time-pressed editors (and writers).